 When you approach a bank for a business loan, be sure to bring your:

-If you’re new to business and don’t have data to back up your application, lending options are more limited.
+If you’re new to business and don’t have financial data to back up your application, lending options are more limited.
 You might have to take out a personal loan or borrow more on your mortgage.

 This means using your own money and not taking on any debts.
 But it’s not suitable for all businesses — see Choosing the right types of funding for more on bootstrapping.

 Banks are more likely to offer better deals and lower interest rates to people they know and trust.
-Establishing a good relationship with your bank manager pays off.
+Establishing a good relationship with your bank pays off.

 Even if you don’t currently need to borrow money, start building a good rapport with someone at your bank now.
 This might be the branch manager or a specialist advisor.